Frames, Packets, Segments, and Data Flow

 Key Takeaways

-• An IP packet carries source and destination IP addresses so routers can move traffic between networks.
+• An IP packet carries source and destination IP addresses end to end so routers can forward it.

-• A data link frame carries local source and destination MAC addresses and changes at each routed hop.
+• A data link frame carries local source/destination MAC addresses and is rebuilt at every routed hop.

 Names for Data at Different Layers